elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_05.md

 To complete this rounding off activity, you need to:
 1. Obtain the [Wisconsin.R](https://github.com/clement-lee/coderep/blob/master/wisconsin.R) script, copy the script into a new empty script in your RStudio environment
-2. Convert the script into a .Qmd or .Rmd document, complete with explanatory narrative and appropriate code chunks for plain code and plots
+2. Convert the script into a .Qmd or .Rmd document, complete with explanatory narrative and appropriate code chunks for code and plots
 3. Knit your final .Qmd or .Rmd file to a PDF (or HTML) document and marvel and your wonderful LP-ified verison os the Wisconsin.R script

-There are no right or wrong answers here but certain solutions will definitely be better than others. if you get stuck or need inspiration check out one possible solution [here](https://github.com/clement-lee/coderep/blob/master/wisconsin.Rmd)
+There are no right or wrong answers here but certain solutions will definitely be better than others. if you get stuck or need inspiration check out one possible solution [here](https://github.com/clement-lee/coderep/blob/master/wisconsin.Rmd).